sul-cidr/python_workshops/README.md

 ## Introduction to Machine Learning [[Notebook](intro_to_ml.ipynb) | [Solutions](intro_to_ml_filled.ipynb)]

 This workshop introduces the basic workflow of machine learning in Python using [scikit-learn](http://scikit-learn.org/stable/).
-It covers topic from feature engineering or feature learning to model evaluation and selection.
+It covers topics from feature engineering or feature learning to model evaluation and selection.